cbp952/RBE2001_template/README.md

 Copy the clone URL.

 In Eclipse, right click in the git repositories and select clone.
-If your URL is still copied in the clip board, Eclipse will autofill most the clone information for the first step.
+If your URL is still copied in the clip board, Eclipse will autofill most of the clone information for the first step.
 Add your username and password.

 Hit next and get to the Branch Selection window, change nothing and hit next.